 cervicorn consulting

-The global transportation market size was valued at USD 8.54 trillion in 2024 and is expected to be worth around USD 17.23 trillion by 2034, exhibiting a compound annual growth rate (CAGR) of 7.27% over the forecast period 2025 to 2034.
+The global transportation market size is an estimated USD 9.16 trillion in 2025, it is anticipated to cross USD 18.35 trillion by 2035 with at a CAGR of 7.19% over the forecast period 2026 to 2035.
 The global transportation market is driven by rapid urbanization, increasing e-commerce activity, and a growing demand for efficient logistics and passenger mobility solutions.
 Government and private investment in smart cities and digital infrastructure, coupled with the development of intelligent transportation systems, electric vehicles (EVs), and autonomous technology, are propelling growth.
 For example, in 2024, Amazon doubled its electric delivery fleet in the U.S. and Europe to support its net-zero carbon aspirations, significantly boosting the green logistics segment.
 Likewise, governments such as India and the EU have initiated large-scale infrastructure developments like highway expansion, intelligent traffic management systems, and mass transit upgrades to alleviate urban congestion and enhance connectivity.

 Additionally, the post-pandemic shift in consumer behavior towards online shopping has increased demand for last-mile delivery services, prompting logistics providers to innovate with drone deliveries and automated warehousing.
 In 2023, FedEx and Zipline collaborated to test autonomous drone delivery in rural areas, indicating the growing role of automation in transportation.
 Furthermore, environmental policies and climate change commitments are pushing the transport industry to adopt cleaner, sustainable energy sources.
 The integration of AI, IoT, and data analytics in fleet management and route optimization is proving crucial in cutting costs and enhancing operational efficiency, creating new growth opportunities worldwide.